Planned Giving

 Sample language for use in a will or living trust:

-Donating part or all your unused retirement assets, such as your IRA, 401(k), 403(b), pension, or other tax-deferred plan, is an excellent way to make a gift to Arlington Free Clinic.
-This allows you to continue using your account as long as you need it, while receiving potential estate tax savings, and leave a legacy that ensures support for causes you care about, like Arlington Free Clinic!
+Donating part or all your unused retirement assets, such as your IRA, 401(k), 403(b), pension, or other tax-deferred plan through a beneficiary designation is an easy way to leave assets to your favorite organizations, like Arlington Free Clinic, without having to change or update your existing estate planning documents.
+This strategy allows you to continue using your account as long as you need it while receiving potential tax savings and leaving a legacy that ensures support for the causes you care about!

 Ask your account custodian for a beneficiary form today.